-Entity

-Internacional de Títulos Sociedad Titulizadora S.A.
-Intertítulos S.T.
+Entity Activity Internacional de Títulos Sociedad Titulizadora S.A Intertítulos S.T.
+Manages securitization funds.
 Compañía de Servicios Conexos Expressnet S.A.C.

-Services related to credit card transactions or products related to the brand "American Express".
+Services related to credit card transactions o products related to the brand "American Express".

-Interseguro Compañía de Seguros S.A. and Subsidiary Interseguro is incorporated in Peru and its operations are governed by the Banking and Insurance Act.
+(b) Interseguro Compañía de Seguros S.A. and Subsidiary -

+Interseguro is incorporated in Peru and its operations are governed by the Banking and Insurance Act.
 It is authorized by the SBS to issue life and general risk insurance contracts.